 The capital resources required for a new restaurant depend on whether the restaurant is a ground-up construction or a conversion.
-We estimate that each ground-up restaurant will require a total cash investment of \$1.8 million to \$2.4 million (net of estimated tenant incentives of between zero and \$1.0 million).
-We estimate that each conversion will require a total cash investment of \$2.0 million to \$2.2 million.
-In addition to the cost of the conversion or ground-up buildout, we expect to spend approximately \$400,000 to \$450,000 per restaurant for restaurant pre-opening costs.
+For our new unit openings, we estimate the cost of a conversion or ground-up buildout will require a total cash investment of \$1.9 million to \$2.5 million (net of estimated tenant incentives of between zero and \$1.0 million).
+In addition, we expect to spend approximately \$400,000 to \$450,000 per restaurant for restaurant pre-opening costs.
 We currently target a cash-on-cash return beginning in the third operating year of 30.0%, and a sales to investment ratio of 1.9:1 for our new restaurants.

-For 2016, we currently estimate capital expenditure outlays will range between\$33.0 million and \$38.0 million, net of agreed upon tenant improvement allowances and excluding approximately \$5.0 million to \$5.9 million of restaurant pre-opening costs for new restaurants that are not capitalized.
-These capital expenditure estimates are based on average new restaurant capital expenditures of \$2.3 million (net of estimated tenant improvement allowances) each for the opening of 11 to 13 new restaurants as well as \$5.0 million to maintain and remodel our existing restaurants and for general corporate purposes.
+For 2017, we currently estimate capital expenditure outlays will range between\$39.0 million and \$44.0 million, net of agreed upon tenant improvement allowances and excluding approximately \$6.0 million to \$6.5 million of restaurant pre-opening costs for new restaurants that are not capitalized.
+These capital expenditure estimates are based on average new restaurant capital expenditures of \$2.5 million (net of estimated tenant improvement allowances) each for the opening of 12 to 14 new restaurants as well as \$6.6 million to maintain and remodel our existing restaurants, expand our corporate office and for other general corporate purposes.

-Based on our growth plans, we believe our combined expected cash flows from operations, available borrowings under our Revolving Credit Facility and expected tenant improvement allowances will be sufficient to finance our planned capital expenditures and other operating activities in fiscal 2016.
+Based on our growth plans, we believe our combined expected cash flows from operations, available borrowings under our Revolving Credit Facility and expected tenant improvement allowances will be sufficient to finance our planned capital expenditures and other operating activities in fiscal 2017.